-As its primary focus, Exopharm’s mission is to be a leader in the field of clinical human therapeutics using exosomes as regenerative medicine products.
+As its primary focus, Exopharm’s mission is to be a leader in the field of clinical human therapeutics using exosomes (extracellular vesicles (EVs)) as medicines.

-Exopharm is an Australian biopharmaceutical company that is seeking to develop and then commercialise exosomes as therapeutic agents – initially a product called Plexaris and later as a product called Exomeres – both being exosomes that are purified using the LEAP technology owned by Exopharm.
+Exopharm is an Australian biopharmaceutical company that is seeking to develop and then commercialise EVs as therapeutic agents – initially natural EVs products (Plexaris™ and Cevaris™), then engineered EV products (EEVs) – both classes of EVs are purified using the LEAP Technology™ owned by Exopharm.

-Exopharm was founded in 2013 by Dr Ian Dixon to potentially increase health span by using exosomes.
+Exopharm was founded in 2013 by Dr Ian Dixon to potentially increase health span by using EVs.

-With experience in the stem cell and cell therapy fields, Dr Dixon was aware of the growing body of research around the potential use of exosomes as a new way of treating patients.
+With experience in the stem cell and cell therapy fields, Dr Dixon was aware of the growing body of research around the potential use of EVs as a new way of treating patients.

-While stem cells cultured in a bioreactor produce large numbers of exosomes, the exosome purification techniques being used at the time were accepted as being unsuited to the manufacture of a proprietary pharmaceutical-grade biologic product.
+While stem cells cultured in a bioreactor produce large numbers of EVs, the EV purification techniques being used at the time were accepted as being unsuited to the manufacture of a proprietary pharmaceutical-grade biologic product.

-Dr Dixon realised that the invention of a proprietary technology that could properly and efficiently purify exosomes from the other substances in the secretions of the cells would provide a significant commercial opportunity.
+Dr Dixon realised that the invention of a proprietary technology that could properly and efficiently purify EVs from the other substances in the secretions of the cells would provide a significant commercial opportunity.

 Dr Dixon implemented a research and development project to solve that problem.